rijacklin/data-structures-cc/ch02/ch02-notes.md

   - get(i) and set(i, x) in O(1) time per operation; and
   - add(i, x) and remove(i) in O(1 + min{i, n - i}) time per operation

-- Further, beginning with an empty DualArrayDequeue, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time spent during all calls to resize() and balance().
+- Furthermore, beginning with an empty DualArrayDequeue, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time spent during all calls to resize() and balance().